MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/shared-channels.md

 If the last shared channel owner leaves your organization or if they are removed from the Microsoft 365 group associated with the team, a member of the shared channel is automatically promoted to be the shared channel owner.
 Consider adding more than one owner to avoid this situation.

 > [!NOTE]
-> External members should be added using their UPN, rather than their email address if the two don't match within Azure Active Directory.
+> External participants must be added using their UPN, rather than their email address, if the two don't match in Azure Active Directory.

 ## Channel owner settings